yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     If COP-1 is enabled, this specifies the value in seconds for the timeout associated to command acknowledgments.
 If the command frame is not acknowledged within that time, it will be retransmitted.
 The default value is 3 seconds.

 cop1TxLimit (integer)
-    If COP-1 is enabled, this specifies the number of retransmissions for each un-acknolwedged frame before suspending operations.
+    If COP-1 is enabled, this specifies the number of retransmissions for each un-acknowledged frame before suspending operations.

 bdAbsolutePriority (false)
     If COP-1 is enabled, this specifies that the BD frames have absolute priority over normal AD frames.
 This means that if there are a number of AD frames ready to be uplinked and a TC with ``cop1Bypass`` flag is received (see below for an explanation of this flag), it will pass in front of the queue so ti will be the first frame uplinked (once the multiplexer decides to uplink frames from this Virtual Channel).
 This flag only applies when the COP-1 state is active, if the COP-1 synchronization has not taken place, the BD frames are uplinked anyway (because all AD frames are waiting).